- Blog Categories

 This is done through the third C of the user story— ‘confirmation’.
 Confirmation is in the form of acceptance tests.
 The confirmation is the acceptance criteria that captures the essential requirements and helps us test the created product to ensure that it meets the defined criteria.

 Acceptance criteria are generally created by the Product Owner and further refined and extended in the backlog refinement.
 The developers implement the acceptance criteria or acceptance tests.
 The increment created based on the user story should satisfy the acceptance tests, which confirms that the feature has been implemented correctly.
 The developers, at the end of the iteration, demonstrate the completion of the story by passing the acceptance criteria.
-This is confirmation completed.
+This is confirmation completed, fulfilling the final step in the 3 Cs of user stories approach.

 When these three Cs of the user stories are completed and satisfied, the feature created is compete and can be released.